puutaro/CommandClick/README.md

 I cannot be satisfied with bookmark creation.
 After all, if you make it, you'll want to spread it around, right?
 So, I decided to entrust the distribution of bookmarklet to QR code.
-By CommmandClick's original QR code, you can distribute via github.
+By CommmandClick's original QR code, we can distribute via github.

 This android app is bookmarklet developer tool, and at the same time is distribution tool.